 10. The right to leave the relationship

 A relationship is not etched in stone.
-One of the basic rights in a relationship is the freedom to leave when things get overwhelming, emotionally depleted, or toxic.
-You are in no way required to put up with demeaning behavior.
+One of the basic rights in a relationship is the freedom to leave when things get overwhelming, emotionally depleting, or plain toxic.
+You are in no way required to put up with demeaning behavior that you did not choose to subscribe to.
 For instance, when your partner is unfaithful, you have the right to leave without any obligation.
 It is important to remember that your self-respect is above any relationship.
-Even if your partner has done nothing wrong, but you realize you have fallen out of love, you have the right to leave the relationship because you will be doing both of you a favor.
+Even if your partner has done nothing wrong, but you realize you have fallen out of love, you have the right to leave the relationship because you will be doing both of you a favor by taking the smarter and better decision for your lives.

 Having a partner comes with challenges and compromises.
 Setting ground rules and being aware of your basic rights in a relationship can help you establish a healthy and happy foundation with your partner in which both parties are happy.
-Remember, it is never wrong to practice your rights.
+Remember, it is never wrong to practice your relationship rights, and only makes love stronger and better.

 People that are immature seem to care only about themselves.
 They detest compromise and reject the idea of considering other people’s viewpoints.
 They constantly seek to be in control.